pdfkit/pdfkit-clj/README.md

 # pdfkit-clj

 A Clojure library for generating PDFs from HTML.
-Uses wkhtmltopdf, and insipred by [ring-wicked-pdf](https://github.com/gberenfield/ring-wicked-pdf).
+Uses wkhtmltopdf, and insipred by Ruby's pdfkit and [ring-wicked-pdf](https://github.com/gberenfield/ring-wicked-pdf).

 ## Install